 Demystifying spooky species this Halloween

 Why do some species spook us more than others?
-Some say it is an evolutionary adaptation, some say it is irrational fear, while still others say that is because some (like spiders) are always shrouded in myths.
+Some say it is an evolutionary adaptation, some say it is an irrational fear, while still others say that is because some (like spiders) are always shrouded in myths.

 If you’re not a fan of spiders, read on below to learn more about a few common spooky species, and turn your perception of them from awful to awesome.